Broken Basement and Luxury Vinyl Flooring

 There was one big surprise for me.
 Ha, yes, bigger than the, “I flooded the basement”, phone call.
 On the other side, behind that plumbing, is the dining room.
 The Boy didn’t think it necessary to tell me that the water had also seeped under the wall and potentially ruined the hardwood floors.
 Hardwood floors that ran through the entire main floor.
 Oh boy Boy!
 Black mats with tiny vacuums needed to be placed on the flooring, and they slowly suck out the moisture to prevent cracking and peeling.
 Oy!
 This was a lot to absorb…literally.
 The precious dining room that I loved.
 The insurance adjuster explained if the hardwood was ruined, the main floor hardwood would have to be removed unless I was okay with a patch.
 Head in hands.

 That flooring situation is exactly what happened in the basement.
 Since the space was an open floor plan, there were no doors or rooms to place an unnoticeable seam, all the carpet would need to be removed.
 I was not okay with a patch.
-The adjuster and Serv-Pro advised us to add humidifiers to the moisture removal process to be sure we thoroughly dried the subfloor and prevent any molding.
-Every single piece of equipment that was brought in costs money; I could literally hear a cha-ching.
+The adjuster and Serv-Pro advised us to add humidifiers to the moisture removal process to be sure we thoroughly dried the subfloor and prevented molding.
+Every single piece of equipment that was brought in cost money; I could literally hear a cha-ching.
 Not only that, I couldn’t hear myself think with all those fans.
 It was like I was living in a giant beehive.

 On the plus side, when we first toured the house, it was wintertime.
 Cold and dry here in Chicago.
-The basement had a bit of an odor, but it was a basement after all.
+The basement had a bit of an odor, but it was a basement, after all.
 Most have a funky smell.
 All that changed when we moved in during summer…hot and humid and dank…our basement stunk to high heaven.
 Think frat house after bar party with a tinge of vomit and maybe some eau de cat.
 Yuckers, where’s the nose plug?
 We heard a few rumors that our home might have been the party house during the high school years of the boys that lived here prior.
 That explained a lot.

 Why We Chose Luxury Vinyl Flooring